raspy135/Qun-synthesizer/README.md

 1. OSC1/2 KEY SYNC

 	Frequency lock SW for OSC1.
-When it's OFF(Indicated as "N"), it will ignore MIDI note.
+When it's OFF (indicated as "N"), it will ignore MIDI notes.

 2. FM FREQ SNAP SW